 Jabesh Sweet built this house on a quarter acre lot by the river at 32 Water Street in 1713.
-People used to say that the ghost of Harry Maine haunted the house that once sat where the garage for this house now stands.
-All the ministers of the Town assembled there one day and prayed, and the uncanny doings ceased.
+People used to say that the ghost of Harry Maine haunted a house that once sat where the garage for this house now stands.
+According to the legend, all the ministers of the Town assembled there one day and prayed, and the uncanny doings ceased.
 Harry Maine was a pirate who ran with a gang of outlaws called “wreckers”.
 They would build bonfires on the beach to lure ships to the shore at night, then plunder their wrecked vehicles.
 Legend says that as punishment Harry was chained to the Ipswich Bar and forced to shovel sand for eternity.
 When waves crashed over the Ipswich sand bar during storms, locals would say “The Devil is raising Old Harry”.

 Harry Maine — you have heard the tale;

 He lived there in Ipswich Town ;

 He blasphemed God, so they put him down

 With an iron shovel, at Ipswich Bar ;

 They chained him there for a thousand years,